Welcome to Accessibility within the Academic and Career Development Center at Fairfield University!

-It is crucial that students and their advocates become knowledgeable about their responsibilities and their rights in post-secondary education, as now the student has more responsibility to request and design their own accommodations.
+It is crucial that students become knowledgeable about their responsibilities and their rights in post-secondary education, as now the student has more responsibility to request and design their own accommodations.
 For many students with disabilities, good self-advocacy skills will be the likely success at Fairfield University.

 Parents, counselors, teachers and students with Learning Disabilities (LD) may use this list as a reminder of helpful skills and necessary steps to take as a high school student with a learning disability moves toward college.